 Glaucoma is an eye disorder affecting millions of Americans, most of whom don’t know that they have it.
 It is most often caused by too much pressure on the inside of the eye.
 The fluid in your eyes helps to nourish and cleanse your eyes by constantly being produced and draining out.
 When too much fluid is produced or not enough drains out, the intraocular pressure builds and damages the optic nerve.
-This leads to a gradual loss in peripheral vision.
+This leads to a gradual loss of peripheral vision.

 For the early and mid-advanced glaucoma the patient may have no symptoms at all.
 Those suffering from open-angle glaucoma in the later stages may note the experience of a type of tunnel vision, where their field of vision gradually decreases.
 It can eventually lead to blindness as it snuffs out the central vision also.
 Narrow-angle glaucoma, which is less common, causes symptoms of sharp pain in the eyes, blurred vision, and even nausea or vomiting.
 It can cause blindness in a matter of days, and it requires immediate, emergency medical attention.